MaximumLance/Wily-Wars-Randomizer/README.md

 Once it's done, it will state READY.
 Then a new prompt will appear asking if there are any other ROMs to run this script for.
 If there are, click Yes and it will prompt for more files to open.
 If not, click No and that will be the end.

 You can now play the randomized ROM.
 Please enjoy playing the randomizer.

+If you do not see a message stating READY, then something went wrong with the Logic script.
+Please let me know of the seed # generated and I will work to update the script ASAP.

+You can find the seed # in the name of the file at the end.
+It's usually a string of 7 or 8 characters long.

 Special Thanks: